hackerb9/Tandy-Terminfo/README.md

       $ TERM=td200-s
       $ tput dsl

-  By default, the Tandy terminals do
-  *not* rewrite the last line of the screen when the status line is enabled with an escape sequence.
+  By default, the Tandy terminals do *not* rewrite the status line when it is enabled with an escape sequence.
 That means you would not get back the line that says "Prev Down Up Full".

 * Reminder to self: although scroll backward can be faked with HOME, Insert Line (\eH\eL), there's no point in doing it since ncurses